Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 सच्चिदानन्दरूपत्वात् भवेद्भ्रमरकीटवत्

-jīvanmuktastu tadvidvān pūrvopādhi guāstyajet .
+jīvanmuktastu tadvidvān pūrvopādhi guṇāṃstyajet .

-saccidānanda rūpatvāt bhaved bhramara kīavat ..
+saccidānanda rūpatvāt bhaved bhramara kīṭavat ..
 49..

-Jeevan Mukta endowed with Self-knowledge (hence āchāryā calls him vidvān), has renounced any identification with vāsanā or gunā (i.e. personality traits in his/her prakriti, prior to dawn of advitīya-ātma-svarūpa-pratyabhijnyā) and appears (from our perspective) to have transformed into (Brahman of the nature of) saccidānanda, just like it appears (to our eye) that the worm has turned into a bhramara
+The jīvanmukta endowed with Self-knowledge, (hence the āchāryā calls him tadvidvān) has renounced any identification with vāsanā or guā (i.e., personality traits in his/her prakti, prior to the dawn of advitīya-ātma-svarūpa-pratyabhijñā).
+He appears (from our perspective) to have transformed into (Brahman of the nature of) saccidānanda (saccidānanda rūpatvāt), just like it appears (to our eye) that the worm has turned into a bhramara (bhramara-kīa-vat).

 तीर्त्वा मोहार्णवं हत्वा रागद्वेषादिराक्षसान् ।